-Unlike California and Texas, New York has a statewide IQ average that is meaningfully above the national mean.
+Unlike California and Texas, New York has a statewide IQ average that sits above the national mean.
 But as with every state, the single number conceals a story of enormous internal variation โ between Manhattan and rural upstate New York, between the highest-performing school districts and the lowest, and between the immigrant communities that define the city and the population of the broader state.

 New York IQ โ Key Statistics